 How is nature conservation delivered?

-Government, statutory bodies and non-governmental
+government, statutory bodies and non-governmental

-The legislative and policy framework is set by Government – the
+The legislative and policy framework is set by government – the

-Department for Environment, Food and Rural Affairs (Defra),
+Department for Environment, Food and Rural Affairs (Defra)

-the Scottish Government, the Welsh Assembly Government and the
+Welsh Government and the

 Executive.
-UK-wide and international aspects are
+UK-wide and international aspects are the

-the responsibility of Defra.
+responsibility of Defra.